ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
 [Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.

-The boundary system should be further improved the feature points alone are a good start but it could be better and be activated automatically.

-For the misalignment of head tracking and real world movement it would be nice to develop an angle measuring script which readjusts the camera so the user doesn't have to click the touchpad to realign the view.

 # Other Interesting Projects: